JetBrains/kotlin-web-site/pages-includes/docs/tutorials/native/lets-create-gradle-build.md

 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#create-gradle-project)
 tutorial.
 Please check it out if you are looking for detailed first steps and instructions on how to start a new Kotlin/Native project and open it in IntelliJ IDEA.
-In this tutorial, we'll look at the advanced C interop related usages of the Kotlin/Native and [multiplatform](/docs/reference/building-mpp-with-gradle.html) builds with Gradle.
+In this tutorial, we'll look at the advanced C interop related usages of Kotlin/Native and [multiplatform](/docs/reference/building-mpp-with-gradle.html) builds with Gradle.